Fixed-rate mortgages

 Yes you can - but you’ll usually need to remortgage or do a product transfer with your existing lender.

-There’s not really a longest, as some lenders let you fix for the entire length of your mortgage - which can be as long as 40 years.
-However, these are not commonly available.
+It’s rare to get a deal length longer than 10 years.
+However, though not commonly available, some lenders do offer fixed-rate deals for the entire length of your mortgage - which can be as long as 40 years.

 Keep in mind, though, the longer the fix, the higher the interest rate is likely to be.
-And the more you’ll usually need to pay in ERCs to leave the deal if you need to.
-Even top economists sometimes struggle to accurately predict interest rates over the next few years, so trying to imagine what they’ll be in 20 or 40 is near impossible.
+Even top economists sometimes struggle to accurately predict interest rates over the next few years, let alone what they’ll be in 20 or 40 years’ time.
+That makes longer fixed-rate mortgages more of a risk for lenders and they often charge higher rates to protect themselves from that risk.

 Ready to be clear about your mortgage options?